YellowJacketLinux/lfs-buildscripts/TLS-README.md

 patched it to use `/usr/bin/curl`.

-The initial `certdata.txt` file is installed from elsewhere (not retrieved via the `make-ca` file) and then the certificate bundles are generated from it using `make-ca -r`.
+The initial `certdata.txt` file is installed from elsewhere (not retrieved via the `make-ca` script on first run) and then the initial certificate bundles are generated from it using `make-ca -r`.
 This then results in a valid certificate bundle that `curl` can use to grab an updated `certdata.txt` file when a new version is published.

 In this git repo, the file `CH8Build/certdata-dist.txt` is installed as the initial `certdata.txt` file and is the same file that unpatched `make-ca` would